omaksolutions/slick-popup/readme.txt

 == Changelog ==

 = 1.7.1 =
+* Removed: Grant access feature for security reasons
+* Other minor imrovements

+= 1.7.1 =
 * Tested and Working with WordPress 5.2
 * Fixed minor issues with exit intent
 * Minor Bugs Fixed